Norwegian Canadians: Geographical distribution

 Canada is also the home of Little Norway and Camp Norway, both Norwegian military training facilities, during the Second World War, and the port of Halifax was a refuge for the Norwegian merchant marine and Royal Norwegian Navy during the same conflict.

-Norwegian population in Canada (2016)

 68,640 people in Saskatchewan are of Norwegian ancestry.

 According to Statistics Canada figures from the 2016 census, 463,275 Canadians reported themselves as being of Norwegian descent (multiple responses were allowed).
 The figures are also broken down by provinces and territories for Norwegians: